mindscan-de/Tutorials/0x02_BPE/README.md

   element will change, and the statistics need to be recalculated.

 * but once you have collected the statistics and your byte pairs, and your source has the same stochastic properties, you can save these pairs and skip the calculation of the statistics, when encoding these.
-It might be that the compression is not at its maximum
+It might be that the compression is not at its absolute maximum, but having a slightly different order (when replacing), doesn't affect the compression size noticably or not even, only differnt indexes would be assigned.

-* if you share the statistics among different encoders and the decoders, then this algorithm provides fast decoding, but slow encoding.
+* if you share the statistics among different encoders and the decoders, then this algorithm provides fast decoding and comparably slow encoding.

+* But you can do the heavy preprocessing once for every type of stochastic sources.
+Like english texts, german texts and other languages as well.
+  So every language will result in a different cooccurence statistics, a different (bpe) vocabulary, and different embeddings.
+But with enough data taken, these statistics and embeddings can be reused until there is a requirement for a better encoding and embedding model.

 ## Useful Resources